Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/getting-started.md

 Since we need to initialize our model we will have to do that outside of our signature funcion, if we don't want to initialize the model everytime the request comes in.
 We do that on step (0).
 The signature function `infer` takes the actual request, unpacks it (1), makes a prediction (2), packs the answer back (3) and returns it (4).
 There's no a strict rule on how to name your signature function, it just have to be a valid python function name (since we use a Python runtime).

-If you're wondering how Serving will understand, which function to call from our porvided file, then the answer is pretty easy — we have to provide a __contract__.
+If you're wondering how Serving will understand, which function to call from our provided file, then the answer is pretty easy — we have to provide a __contract__.
 A contract is a file, that defines the inputs and outputs of the model, signature functions and some other metadata required for serving.
 Go to the root directory of the model and create a `serving.yaml` file.

 ```sh
 $ cd ..